FridaWikell/hangman-game/README.md

 ### Code

+To create the keyboard, code from [Simon Suh - Vanilla Javascript Hangman Game](https://github.com/simonjsuh/Vanilla-Javascript-Hangman-Game/blob/master/js/hangman.js) was used.
+Knowledge about index of to the compareAnswer function was gathered from [freeCodeCamp](https://www.freecodecamp.org/news/how-to-check-if-a-string-contains-a-substring-javascript/).
+To create the guessed word, a thread at [Stackoverflow](https://stackoverflow.com/questions/74006820/how-to-split-a-word-in-a-string-and-replace-letters-with-different-characters-in) was used.

 ### Images

+The chalkboard, Super Mario and Yoshi images are all a free images from Pixabay.

 To convert the images to webp, [Convertio](https://convertio.co/) and [Cloudconvert](https://cloudconvert.com/) was used.
 [TinyPNG](https://tinypng.com/) was used to compress the images.